 Grandparents often feel left behind when a divorce or custody case ensues.
 Being denied quality time with their grandchildren can be devastating, especially when they have always been an essential part of their lives or have had a significant role in raising them.

 The legal team at Slater & Zurz understands the pivotal role grandparents play in the life of a child.
 Grandparents help teach their grandchildren who they are and where they come from.
 They tell stories and share their experiences with their grandchildren, teaching them important life lessons.
 Children receive love, affection, and support from grandparents that facilitate a child’s overall health and well-being.

-Our grandparents’ rights attorneys firmly believe it is in the best interests of a child to spend quality time with their grandparents.
+Our Family law attorneys firmly believe it is in the best interests of a child to spend quality time with their grandparents.
 When one or both of the child’s parents deny you that time, it can be detrimental to both you and your grandchildren.
-That is why we are ready and willing to fight diligently to establish your rights as a grandparent and both encourage and enforce the relationship between you and your grandchild.
+That is why we are ready and willing to fight diligently to establish your rights as a grandparent, encouraging and enforcing the relationship between you and your grandchild.

 Seeking your rights as a grandparent can be challenging.
-But you can rest assured knowing our skilled attorneys will thoughtfully walk you through the process while also pursuing the most effective legal strategies to help you obtain a resolution that is in your best interests, as well as your grandchildren’s.
+But you can rest assured knowing our skilled family law attorneys will thoughtfully walk you through the process while also pursuing the most effective legal strategies to help you obtain a resolution that is in your best interests and your grandchildren’s.

 Grandparent Visitation Rights

 A grandparent’s ability to spend time with their grandchild can be impacted by events, such as the death of one of the child’s parents or their child’s divorce or separation.
 When one or both parents prevent their child from seeing their grandparents, the grandparents can ask the courts for visitation.
 If the judge feels it is in the child’s best interests, they will generally award visitation, even if one or both parents object.

 Determining What is in the Child’s Best Interests